upstarter/automata/README.md

   - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.

   - How Elixir?
-Elixir for world class communication & control fault tolerance and distribution, and a focus on TWEAN neuroevolution, a promising new direction in RL for evolving populations of neural networks.
-Also, as needed, leverage Julia lang inter-operability for high dimensional function approximation.
+Elixir for world class communication & control fault tolerance and distribution, and a focus on TWEANN neuroevolution, a promising new direction in RL for evolving populations of neural networks.
+Also, as needed, leverage Python/Julia lang inter-operability for high dimensional function approximation.

 #### The `Automata` framework has three abstract semantic layers: